 - Does my child get upset easily, cry a lot, have temper tantrums, sleeping problems or other behaviors that concern me?

 - If the answer is yes to any of these questions, the Special Education Preschool Program may be able help.

-For additional questions contact the Saratoga County Youth Bureau 518-884-4180.
-We can also be reached if you are interested in becoming a contracted evaluator or service provider for youth in Saratoga County.
+For additional questions contact the Saratoga County Public Health Services 518-584-7460.
+We can also be reached if you are interested in becoming a contracted evaluator or service provider for preschool students in Saratoga County.